ADHD Assessments

 Recommendation for clients with bookings from December 2025 onwards:

-• Prior to booking an ADHD assessment with me, it is recommend that you first reach out to your medical practice and clarify whether your GP or NP will be able to prescribe stimulant medication from February 2026 if you receive a diagnosis of ADHD.
+• Prior to booking an ADHD assessment with a clinical psychologist, it is recommended that you first reach out to your medical practice and clarify whether your GP or NP will be able to prescribe stimulant medication from February 2026 if you receive a diagnosis of ADHD.
+It is expected that most medical practices will accept a diagnosis of ADHD from a clinical psychologist and be willing to prescribe medication.

 Assessment Process